VuongMinhKhanh/My-Online-Testing-Management-System/README.md

    - SQL Server

 2. **Database Setup**:
-   - Import the SQL script provided in the `/Database` folder to set up the database schema.
+   - Import the SQL script provided in the `Database_script.sql` file to set up the database schema.

 3. **Project Configuration**:
    - Open the solution in Visual Studio.